LeidenUniversityLibrary/cds-lab-homepage/docs/index.md

 ## [Abnormal Hieratic Global Portal](abnormalhieratic/)

 Community resource for studying Abnormal Hieratic manuscripts, developed in cooperation with the Faculty of Humanities.
+The [project page](projects/abnormal-hieratic.md) has more information on the technical components.

 ## [Lydgate](lydgate/)